coffeecory/poppin_off/Projects/CHATBOT Remote hosted/Remote Hosted Cybersecurity GPT ChatBOT.md

 You can also use PuTTY as well just remember to select the .pek instead .pem private key in AWS secret keys creation menu.

-The AWS ssh connection command can be found under connect tab in the instance summary for your chatbot server
+The AWS ssh connection command can be found under the, "connect" tab in the instance summary for your chatbot server

 ![](../../Media/Pasted%20image%2020230416123226.png)